rescrv/blue/caternary/README.md

 - Rules are tried in insertion order.
 - One successful rewrite is applied per iteration, then matching restarts.
-- Optimization stops at fixpoint or when a cycle is detected.
+- Optimization stops at fixpoint, a detected cycle, or an iteration/program-size limit.
 - `$*` matching uses a configurable backtracking budget:

 ```rust